Allan Wells: 1980 – Olympic success and the Koblenz showdown

-In a later interview, Wells said the two issues he faced prior to the games were inadvertently key factors in his success.
-He said in an interview to The Scotsman, "When we got to Moscow, [my wife and coach] Margot and I decided that I'd do six starts and see how it went.
+He later told The Scotsman, that the two issues he faced prior to the games were inadvertently key success factors: "When we got to Moscow, [my wife and coach] Margot and I decided that I'd do six starts and see how it went.
 The fourth and fifth were full-out as if I was competing and I asked Margot what she thought: she said they were the best she'd ever seen me do.
 The rest had done me a lot of good, I was really fresh and committed, and those starts gave me the psychological edge over everyone else, which was key because the Olympics is all about your mental aptitude.
 You're at your fastest when you're relaxed and flowing (Wells' 10.11secs to qualify for the 100m final remains the Scottish record) rather than having to be aggressive."

-Following the Moscow Olympics, there was some suggestion that Wells's gold medal had been devalued by the boycott of the games.
-Wells accepted an invitation to take on the best USA sprinters of the day, among others, the ASV Weltklasse track meeting in Cologne in West Germany.
-Less than two weeks after the Moscow gold, he won the final in Koblenz in a time of 10.19s, beating Americans Stanley Floyd (10.21), Mel Lattany (10.25), Carl Lewis (10.30) and Harvey Glance (10.31).
-Lattany went straight over to Wells after crossing the line to say, "For what it's worth, Allan, You're the Olympic champion and you would have been Olympic champion no matter who you ran against in Moscow."
+Afterwards, some suggested that the games boycott devalued Wells's Olympic gold.
+He accepted an invite to race the best USA sprinters of the day, among others, at the ASV Weltklasse track meeting in Koblenz, West Germany.
+Less than two weeks after his Moscow gold, Wells won the final in Koblenz in 10.19 secs, beating Americans Stanley Floyd (10.21), Mel Lattany (10.25), Carl Lewis (10.30) and Harvey Glance (10.31).
+Lattany went straight to Wells after crossing the line to say, "For what it's worth, Allan, You're the Olympic champion and you would have been Olympic champion no matter who you ran against in Moscow."